YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/05_getting_data.rst

 #.
 Let’s turn our attention to the ``Github`` mojit.
 We have been waiting long
    enough to get GitHub data, but before we change any code, let’s rename the model file to ``yql.server.js``.
 Now we can edit the file ``yql.server.js``.
-   Open the file in an editor, change the module name to ``StatsModelYQL``, and update the ``getData`` function with the code below.
+   Open the file in an editor, change the module name to ``StatsModelYQL``, update the ``getData`` function with the code below.
 Notice that we are using the YQL Open Data Table ``github.xml``, which the YQL module let’s you specify as a ``query`` parameter.